itsaakashpatel/quote-flora/README.md

 ### Sharing

-Share your favorite quotes on social media or via messaging apps to spread inspiration.
+You can share your favorite quotes on social media or messaging apps to spread inspiration.

 ### Save to Gallery